Keith Farmer crowned British champion at Brands Hatch

 “Today I gave it my all but it just wasn’t to be.
 It’s a little bit frustrating not to win but it’s another podium and I was second in the championship this year after being 10th last year, so it’s a massive step up and I can’t be disappointed.”

-Alastair Seeley was the first rider over the line in the Sprint race on Saturday but the Carrickfergus rider’s Spirit Moto2 machine is not eligible for points.
+Alastair Seeley was the first rider over the line in the Sprint race on Saturday but the Carrickfergus man' Spirit Moto2 machine is not eligible for points.

 Irwin celebrated his first success in the class, with team-mate Ben Currie next and Eglinton man Allingham taking third on the EHA Racing Yamaha.